-The Rural Schools Alliance is a Teaching School partnership with its first intake of students for the 2017 to 2018 academic year.
+The Rural Schools Alliance is a Teaching School partnership and had it’s first intake of students in the 2017 to 2018 academic year.
 Comprising of six Hampshire secondary schools, we are Ofsted rated ‘Good ’ schools who have been recognised for our drive and determination to deliver high quality comprehensive education, whilst observing, celebrating and actively promoting traditional values.

 Led by strong, forward thinking leaders, with a shared vision to become ‘Outstanding ’, the Rural Schools Alliance comprises of: Applemore College, The Clere School, The Cowplain School, Swanmore College, Testbourne Community School and Test Valley School.
 Collectively, our partnership covers vast belts of rural communities across the county of Hampshire, whilst remaining accessible to the key urban areas of Andover, Fareham, Waterlooville, Winchester, Southampton and Portsmouth.